Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 Turns out they're called the [Flowerpicker clan](https://warcraft.wiki.gg/wiki/Flowerpicker_clan).
 Which doesn't really have any significance.
 It's just a fun Easter egg.

-Colors in Warcraft 2 are also used to represent hero units.
+Colors in Beyond the Dark Portal are also used to represent hero units.
 They reuse generic unit sprites (for example, Alleria, Danath and Turalyon use the generic elven archer, footman, and paladin sprites), but to make them visually distinct, on the map, hero units are assigned a different color from the player's own color and join the player's side immediately as the mission begins.
 It cleverly uses the fact that in Warcraft 2, unlike Warcraft 3, units and buildings don't change color when switching sides.

 {% figure [caption:"Heroes are red, generics are blue, I hate this rhyme format and so should you."] %}
 ![BTDP human 1](/assets/wr/btdp_human1.png)